Derivatives and Corporate Risk Management: Participation and Volume Decisions in the Insurance Industry

 J. David Cummins

-Temple University; Temple University - Risk Management & Insurance & Actuarial Science; University of Pennsylvania - Insurance & Risk Management Department
+Temple University - Risk Management & Insurance & Actuarial Science; University of Pennsylvania - Insurance & Risk Management Department

 Richard D. Phillips

 Stephen D. Smith

 August 1, 2000